beaulebens/keyring/readme.txt

 2. Activate Keyring in Plugins > Installed Plugins
 3. Go to Tools > Keyring > Add New and you will be prompted to configure services before making user-specific connections to them

+== Tests ==

+PHP unit tests for the keyring service.

+# Run this once at the beginning to to set up some test instrumentation.
+composer run test:setup

+# Run this whenever you start testing to start Docker containers
+composer run test:run-docker

+# Run PHP unit tests
+composer run test

 == Frequently Asked Questions ==

 = How Do I Use Keyring in my Plugin? =